 In sports betting, the amount you bet is just as important as what you bet on.
 Throughout this post, we will take a look at five popular sports betting methods to try and determine which is the most effective in both short and long term scenarios.

 Bet your entire balance on each bet.
 The advantage is that if you win, you win big.
-The downside, of course, is when you lose, you’re out of money.
+The downside is if you lose, you are out of money.

 The Martingale system has you double your bet after every loss, so that the first win would recover all previous losses plus a profit equal to the original bet.
 Since a gambler with unlimited bankroll will, almost surely, eventually win, the Martingale betting strategy is seen as a sure thing by some.

 Of course, no one has an unlimited bankroll, and the exponential growth of the bets in order to cover losses will eventually bankrupt gamblers who use this system.

 This system requires you bet a fixed amount for each bet.
 In this example, it is $100.
 With a 55% probability of winning, this method means you won’t lose your entire balance quickly.
 It also means any chance of winning will also be slow and steady.

 With this strategy, you bet a fraction of your balance in proportion to your edge.
 In this case, we used the Kelly equation for proportional betting.
 Here your bet would be your edge divided by the odds.
 In this example, since the edge is 10% and the odds are evens, 10 / 1 is 10.